evillemez/javelin/README.md

 installed you can simply run `grunt watch` and start editing files.
 New builds will be published in `builds/` automatically, and you'll be notified of failing tests and bad syntax.

-The tests are run with mocha, using node's built-in assertion library.
+The tests are run with mocha, using the *chai* assertion library.
 They are pretty basic, and probably lacking for now.